handmadecode/quill/README.md

 * `shortName` - A string with the project's short name, for example "Quill".

-* `longName` - A string with the project's long name, for example "Gradle Additions and Defaults".
+* `longName` - A string with the project's long name, for example "Quill Gradle Plugins".

+* `group` - A string with the project's group name, for example "org.myire".

 * `description` - A string with the project's description, for example "Additional tasks and opinionated defaults for Gradle build scripts".